DOCTORAL INTERNSHIP IN CLINICAL PSYCHOLOGY

-The APPIC accredited Doctoral Internship Program’s goal is to provide an organized training and educational experience in psychology to doctoral interns and to assist participants in developing proficiencies in the provision of psychological services to adults, children, families, and legally-involved individuals, in preparation for the role of clinical psychologist.
+The Doctoral Internship Program is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC).
+In preparation for the role of clinical psychologist, the program’s goal is to provide an organized training and educational experience in clinical psychology to doctoral interns and to assist participants in developing proficiencies in the provision of psychological services to adults, children, families, and persons who are legally-involved.

 All services and modes of training are responsive to the cultural, racial, and ethnic differences of the population served.
 The primary goal of service delivery is to address the emotional, behavioral, and developmental needs of clients to obtain and maintain enhanced levels of functioning at home, in the school, at work, and in the community.